Ontotext-AD/reconciliation-use-cases/README.md

 * The administrative territorial hierarchy of the world.
 All the countries and their administrative divisions from geonames (451379 entities)
 * Populated places for Europe and North America.
 (888968 entities)
 * Alternative labels in english for the locations (harvested from wikidata)
-* Buildings from wikidata with their location (244779 entities)
-* Part of the banks entities in the tabular data with their locations (609 entities)
+* Buildings with their name and location (245388 entities).
+Close to 600 of these buildings are banks and have corresponding matches in the tabular data.

 This diagram shows how places are attached to their corresponding feature from Geonames as well as the relevant part of the administrative hierarchy needed to solve the reconciliation case.